 Resume Writing Guidelines for 2021 from Resumeble

 As a true art form, resume writing is an evolving process that follows the trends of the times.
-And like any trend, those that fail to keep up with what’s current will find themselves left behind.
-With that in mind, Resumeble gives you the resume writing guidelines for 2021 that you need to follow in order to stay ahead of the curve—and the competition.
+And like any trend, those who fail to keep up with what’s current will find themselves left behind.

 resume writing guidelines 2021

-Use a professional summary
+Use a Professional Summary

 Applicants used to open their resumes with a career objective, which is widely considered passé.
-Today, employers prefer applicants to start with a professional summary that contains their key skill sets, personal character traits, and most importantly, keywords that match those found in the job posting.
+Today, employers prefer applicants to start with a professional summary that contains their key skill sets, personal character traits, and, most importantly, keywords that match those found in the job posting.
 When building your professional summary, use your biggest achievements to attract the reader’s attention, then keep them interested by laying out your goals not only for your career but for the company as well.

 As per resume writing guidelines for 2021, the generic resume no longer works.
 Not to mention, most recruiters and hiring managers are wary of them.
 Nowadays, taking a personal and targeted approach to resume writing is not only smart but critical.

 One of the most effective ways to do this is with a field-specific branding statement.
 Below your job title, add a sentence that highlights your strongest assets.
-For example, if you work as Certified Public Accountant, a good branding statement would be, “I have a proven track record of leadership, business development, operational planning, and more.
+For example, if you work as a Certified Public Accountant, a good branding statement would be, “Proven track record of leadership, business development, operational planning, and more.
 I help businesses turn their fortunes around.”

-Here’s a sample branding statement for teachers and educators: “A dedicated mentor, I strive to make learning accessible and engaging for all my students.”
+Here’s a sample branding statement for teachers and educators: “A dedicated mentor, I strive to make learning accessible and engaging for all my students.

-As the preferred platform for brands and organizations to engage with a professional demographic, it is now considered a huge mistake for job hunters to not have a LinkedIn profile link on their application.
+As the preferred platform for brands and organizations to engage with a professional demographic, it is now considered a huge mistake for job hunters not to have a LinkedIn profile link on their application.
 In fact, not being on LinkedIn altogether tells recruiters that you are woefully out of touch with the times.

 The resumes of old merely consisted of career information relating to job history, responsibilities, educational background, and the like.
 However, today’s organizations want more from applicants.
 Instead of just listing down your responsibilities, describe key projects and contributions that benefitted the company, along with any significant accomplishments that would help your application stand out.
-Quantify measurable achievements, such as dollars you helped the company saved, improvements that you've delivered, or performance targets that you've exceeded.
+Quantify measurable achievements, such as dollars you helped the company save, improvements that you've delivered, or performance targets that you've exceeded.

 • Communication skills – reached out to clients during a misunderstanding and effectively strengthened the business relationship